Breaking your Lease Early if you have a Protection Order

 Step 3: Once you have a safe address, tell your landlord a safe address to send your security deposit.

-How long do I have to work on this?
-You have 90 days (about 3 months) from the date of the incident you are reporting to tell your landlord that you are ending your lease early.
+DC laws give you 90 days from the time of the incident you are reporting to tell your landlord that you are ending your lease early.

 If you don’t have a protective order and want to get one, call DC SAFE at (844) 443-5732 or the D.C.
 Court Domestic Violence Division Clerk’s office at (202) 879-0157.